-Fronts occur throughout Scotland’s seas.
-They are created by the mixing of waters of different origin or through the interaction between oceanic currents and seabed features and they can produce high levels of primary and secondary production.
+Fronts occur throughout Scotland’s seas and are water bodies rather than seabed features.
+They are created by the mixing of waters of different origin or through the interaction between oceanic currents and seabed features and they can result in high levels of primary and secondary production.

 Fronts have a variety of special functions: